betagors/yamajs/apps/docs-site/MARKETING_ASSETS.md

 ## Twitter/X Thread Template

-🧵 Thread for launch:
+ðŸ§µ Thread for launch:

-1/ 🚀 Just launched Yama JS - the backend framework that removes 90% of the code
+1/ ðŸš€ Just launched Yama JS - the backend framework that removes 90% of the code

 Full CRUD API with auth, docs, and type-safe SDKs in ~80 lines

 No more boilerplate.
 No more config hell.
-Just ship. 🔥
+Just ship. ðŸ”¥

 [Link + screenshot]

-2/ Here's what you get out of the box:
-✅ Auto-generated OpenAPI spec
-✅ Type-safe client SDK
+2/ Here's what you get out of the box: âœ… Auto-generated OpenAPI spec âœ… Type-safe client SDK âœ… JWT authentication âœ… PostgreSQL support âœ… Database migrations âœ… Docker setup âœ… CI/CD config
-✅ JWT authentication
-✅ PostgreSQL support
-✅ Database migrations
-✅ Docker setup
-✅ CI/CD config

 All from a single YAML file + handlers